hsorby/MC/README.md

 You will need to create the directory path to the database.
 The application will create the database at that location on startup.

+To launch the backend server use the following command:

+ gunicorn -b localhost:3000 -w 2 app:app --reload